cronvel/kung-fig/doc/KFG.md

 This will produce **actual references, not clones**.
 Hence it is not possible to write down the result, because of circular references.

-This is an interesting feature since it permits to load or save complex data structure using KFG.
+This is an efficient data representation, it avoids redundancies, it avoids human errors and avoids wasting memory.
+Moreover, this is possible to stringify complex data structure that would usually fail (e.g. `JSON.stringify()` would throw an error when attempting to serialize data with circular references).

 It is also possible to reference the root of the document with a hash sign `#` and an empty local reference: